; Print

 Instructions

-4. Fold the egg yolks/sugar mixture into the cooled chocolate mixture with a rubber spatula.
+4. Fold the egg yolk and sugar mixture into the cooled chocolate mixture with a rubber spatula.
 Fold the beaten egg whites carefully into the chocolate mixture.

 5. Pour the preparation into a silicone half-sphere mold, smooth, fold a plastic film over the top, and place in the freezer overnight.